Karl Rove: 1991 Richard L. Thornburgh senatorial campaign and lawsuit

 In 1991, United States Attorney General Dick Thornburgh resigned to run for a Senate seat in Pennsylvania, one made vacant by John Heinz's death in a helicopter crash.
 Rove's company worked for the campaign, but it ended with an upset loss to Democrat Harris Wofford.

-Rover had been hired by an intermediary Murray Dickman to work for Thornburgh's campaign.
+Rove had been hired by an intermediary Murray Dickman to work for Thornburgh's campaign.
 Subsequently, Rove sued Thornburgh directly, alleging non-payment for services rendered.
 The Republican National Committee, worried that the suit would make it hard to recruit good candidates, urged Rove to back off.
 When Rove refused, the RNC hired Kenneth Starr to write an amicus brief on Thornburgh's behalf.
 Karl Rove & Co. v.
 Thornburgh was heard by U.S. Federal Judge Sam Sparks, who had been appointed by George H.W.
 Bush in 1991.
 After a trial in Austin, Rove prevailed.